novialriptide/Helix/README.md

 4. Run `main.py`

 ## Gameplay
 __Helix: Flight Test__ is a game written in Python3.8 using the SakuyaEngine Engine.
 You are the best drone pilot on earth.
-Hired by Helix Industries, fly your way through the "photo-realistic" simulation to defeat the enemy’s mothership.
+Hired by Helix Industries, you must defeat an alien mothership that has entered Earth's atmosphere.
 This drone has a very special ability to repair or upgrade itself whenever it sees a salvageable piece of material.
 There are many waves in this game that you will need to deal with, but you’re able to upgrade your stats.

 ### Worlds
 1. Earth